 Instructions for Felt Sew-on Patches

-- The sample has nearly 1/4" of the felt showing so there is plenty of space for sewing the patch onto something.
+The sample has nearly 1/4 inch of the felt showing so there is plenty of space for sewing the patch onto something.
 But you can cut much closer.
 Just be sure that you don't cut the stitches or trim the felt so close that the stitches fall out.

 Instructions for Self-Adhesive Patches

-- Transfer your pattern onto any fabric that you like stitching on.
+Transfer your pattern to any fabric that you like stitching on.
 Placing the design on the bias of the fabric prevents excess fraying later.

 - Transfer your embroidery pattern onto fabric and stitch the design.
 In this example, the fabric provides some fill color for the embroidery.

-- Cut around the stitching, leaving 1/8" to 1/4" depending on how much of the edge you want to show.
-Cut a piece of felt that matches the shape of the embroidered... piece.
+- Cut around the stitching, leaving 1/8 inch to 1/4 inch depending on how much of the edge you want to show.
+Cut a piece of felt that matches the shape of the embroidered piece.